guinslym/sp_ask_presence_alert/README.md

 1. Add condition to run only on Ask open hours
 2. Replace SMS with email to ASK SP inbox
+3. Replace Database with python dictionnary or in-memory sqlite
 2. Add tests
 3. Add Makefile
 6. Add screenshot to Readme.md